Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/polls/poll-created.md

     value: 300
   - name: poll.DurationRemaining
     type: int
-    description: How many seconds the poll has remaining
+    description: The remaining time in milliseconds
-    value: 300
+    value: 300000
   - name: poll.choices.count
     type: int
     description: The number of choices in the poll